- Chart

 Industry Overview

-The utility industry is undergoing significant changes due to increasing demand for renewable energy, aging infrastructure, and regulatory pressures.
-There is also growing emphasis on energy efficiency and grid modernization.
+The utility industry is characterized by high capital intensity, regulation, and stable demand.
+There is a growing emphasis on renewable energy and grid modernization.

 Positioning